The Chronicles of Narnia: The Last Battle (1956)

 Completed in March 1953 and published 4 September 1956, The Last Battle chronicles the end of the world of Narnia.
-Jill and Eustace return to save Narnia from the ape Shift, who tricks Puzzle the donkey into impersonating the lion Aslan, thereby precipitating a showdown between the Calormenes and King Tirian.
+Approximately two hundred Narnian years (and seven Earth years) after the events of The Silver Chair, Jill and Eustace return to save Narnia from the ape Shift, who tricks Puzzle the donkey into impersonating the lion Aslan, thereby precipitating a showdown between the Calormenes and King Tirian.
 This leads to the end of Narnia as it is known throughout the series, but allows Aslan to lead the characters to the "true" Narnia.

 Reading order

-Fans of the series often have strong opinions over the order in which the books should be read.
+Fans of the series often have strong opinions about the order in which the books should be read.
 The issue revolves around the placement of The Magician's Nephew and The Horse and His Boy in the series.
 Both are set significantly earlier in the story of Narnia than their publication order and fall somewhat outside the main story arc connecting the others.
 The reading order of the other five books is not disputed.

 When first published, the books were not numbered.
 The first American publisher, Macmillan, enumerated them according to their original publication order, while some early British editions specified the internal chronological order.
 When HarperCollins took over the series rights in 1994, they adopted the internal chronological order.
 To make the case for the internal chronological order, Lewis's stepson, Douglas Gresham, quoted Lewis's 1957 reply to a letter from an American fan who was having an argument with his mother about the order: